clhenrick/portfolio/_posts/blog/2021-06-31-swd-ten-week-course.md

 ## Light Criticism

 The SWD ten week course was a wealth of information and guided by experts in the data visualization and business analytics fields.
-Most, if not all, of the example visualizations and real world scenarios were from a business setting.
-This is clearly important if you are working as a data analyst or data scientist in a for-profit business and the success of your job is determined by how well you can recommend your business to increase revenue or cut costs by analyzing internal data.
+Most, if not all, of the example visualizations and real world scenarios were in the context of a business setting.
+This is clearly important if you are working as a data analyst or data scientist in a for-profit business and the success of your job is determined by how well you can influence your business to increase revenue or cut costs by analyzing various internal data.
 However, I'm sure that not everyone taking the class was working or aspiring to work in this type of role, and so I felt a little disappointed that there weren't scenarios or examples covered in class that had to do with other types of settings such as data journalism, public interest work, or various types of public policy advocacy.
-Clearly the lessons from class may be applied to other types of settings, but it would have helped to have seen other examples and not have been so focused on business applications.
+Clearly the lessons from class may be applied to other types of settings, but it would have helped to have seen other examples and not have been solely focused on the business applications of communicating with data visualization.

 ## Final Thoughts

 Taking and completing the Storytelling With Data ten week course was a worthwhile endeavor.
-I wish I had taken a class like this when I began venturing into the world of data visualization, rather than focusing primarily on learning the more technical aspects of interactive visualization such as D3JS.
+I wish I had taken a class like this when I began venturing into the world of data visualization, rather than focusing primarily on learning the more technical aspects of interactive visualization such as [D3JS](https://d3js.org/).
 Even understanding the difference between exploratory and explanatory visualization would have helped me earlier on in my career.
-But it's often too easy to be hard on oneself with data viz, as it encompasses aspects of so many disciplines such as statistics, graphic design, communication, computer science, journalism, etc. and that's excluding areas of specialization such as climate science or phylogenetics.
-I'm happy to know now that I'm more confident in my story telling with data capabilities and look forward to applying and improving them through practice.
+But it's often too easy to be hard on oneself when practicing data visualization as it encompasses aspects of a variety of disciplines such as statistics, graphic design, communication, computer science, journalism, etc. And that's excluding any potential areas of specialization such as climate science or phylogenetics, for example.
+Having completed the class for the certificate I'm satisified to know now that I'm more confident in my storytelling with data capabilities and I look forward to applying and improving the concepts we learned in class through more real world practice.

 _I'd like to thank [Zan Armstrong](https://www.zanarmstrong.com/) for recommending the SWD ten week class to me and introducing me to the SWD website, its community and resources.
 Thank you Zan!_